hpssjellis/maker100-curriculum/README.md

 1. **A versatile, passionate educator**
 2. **A computer lab** equipped with a few 3D printers
 3. **Strong IT support** to manage software installations and updates <br><br>
-4. **An initial robotics lab** stocked with sensors, actuators, IoT modules, basic electronics (wires, breadboards, batteries, resistors, capacitors, etc.), soldering equipment, etc. ~ $2,000 - $10,000 a draft 2023 price list is [here](https://github.com/hpssjellis/maker100-eco/blob/main/price-list-2024.md).
-New 2024 [price-list.html](https://hpssjellis.github.io/maker100-curriculum/price-list.html)
+4. **An initial robotics lab** stocked with sensors, actuators, IoT modules, basic electronics (wires, breadboards, batteries, resistors, capacitors, etc.), soldering equipment, etc. ~ $2,000.00 - $30,000.00 with a sensible starting point at about $7,000.00 USD.
+Check out the estimated [price-list.html](https://hpssjellis.github.io/maker100-curriculum/price-list.html)
 5. **A budget for consumables** and a set of new microcontrollers every few years. ~ $500 - $3,000
 6. **A well-crafted, asynchronous, student-friendly robotics, machine learning, and IoT curriculum** which is right here on this page.